London Waterloo station

 The station was opened in 1848 by the London and South Western Railway, and it replaced the earlier Nine Elms as it was closer to the West End.
 It was never designed to be a terminus, as the original intention was to continue the line towards the City of London, and consequently the station developed in a haphazard fashion, leading to difficulty finding the correct platform.
 The station was rebuilt in the early 20th century, opening in 1922, and included the Victory Arch over the main entrance, which commemorated World War I. Waterloo was the last London terminus to provide steam-powered services, which ended in 1967.
 The station was the London terminus for Eurostar international trains from 1994 until 2007, when they were transferred to St. Pancras.

-Waterloo is the busiest railway station in the UK, handling 41 million passengers in the year to March 2022.
+Waterloo is the third busiest station in the UK, and was formerly the busiest railway station in the UK, handling 57.8 million passengers in the year to March 2023.
 It is also the UK's largest station in terms of floor space and has the greatest number of platforms.

 Location

 The station's formal name is London Waterloo, and appears as such on all official documentation.
 It has the station code WAT.
 It is in the London Borough of Lambeth on the south bank of the River Thames, close to Waterloo Bridge and northeast of Westminster Bridge.
 The main entrance is to the south of the junction of Waterloo Road and York Road.
 It is named after the eponymous bridge, which itself was named after the Battle of Waterloo, a battle that occurred exactly two years prior to the opening ceremony for the bridge.

-London Buses routes 1, 26, 59, 68, 76, 77, 139, 168, 172, 176, 188, 211, 243, 341, 381, 507, 521 and night routes N1, N68, N171 and N381 serve the station.